DylanRieder/imagex/README.md

 # ImageX Assignment Parser Note

-Please note that in order for the parser to work the file customers.csv must be present in ```sites/default/files/customers/customers.csv```.
+Please note that in order for the parser to work the file `customers.csv` must be present in ```sites/default/files/customers/```.
 The following was used on my local to test

 ```
 1,Dylan M Rieder,123456